TonyDurant/budgt_front_end/README.md

 #### Budgt — Regain Control Over Your Money

-This is a visual guidelines for the Budgt application
+This is the visual guideline for Budgt application

 See below screenshot:
 ![Screenshot](https://github.com/TonyDurant/budgt/blob/master/screenshot.png)